Plasma medicine: Plasma Dermatology

 The skin offers a convenient target for plasma applications, which partly explains the recent boom in plasma dermatology.
 The first successes were achieved by German scientists using plasma treatment to heal chronic ulcers.
 These studies resulted in the development of plasma devices now in clinical use in the European Union.

-In the United States a collaborative group of academic scientists of the Nyheim Plasma Institute of Drexel University and dermatologist-researcher Dr. Peter C. Friedman pioneered the use of plasma to treat precancerous (actinic) keratosis and warts.
+In the United States, a collaborative group of academic scientists of the Nyheim Plasma Institute of Drexel University and dermatologist-researcher Dr. Peter C. Friedman pioneered the use of plasma to treat precancerous (actinic) keratosis and warts.
 The same team was able to show promising results in the treatment of hair loss (androgenetic alopecia) with a modified protocol, called indirect plasma treatment.

 Successful plasma treatment of actinic keratosis was repeated by a different group in Germany using a different type of plasma device, further demonstrating the value of this technology even when compared to established treatment methods such as topical diclofenac.

 There are ongoing clinical trials in dermatology for acne, rosacea, hair loss, and other conditions.
 The understanding gained from studying plasma treatment of skin diseases, may also help to develop new Plasma Medicine strategies to treat internal organs.

+Cold plasma is used to treat chronic wounds.
+Preliminary results indicate that cold plasma therapy can be more effective than the gold standard.